theocjr/social-media-forensics/microblog_authorship_attribution/xai/lime/icassp_2022/README.md

 Here we present a comparison of the explanations offered by the standard unigram LIME method and our proposed LIME extension using character n-grams.
 For each pair of images representing an example, the standard unigram LIME explanation is the image above, and the proposed LIME extension is below.

-In most comparisons, we observed a scenario with little overlap between the most relevant unigrams and character 4-grams.
+In all comparisons, we observed a scenario with little overlap between the most relevant unigrams and character 4-grams.
 However, the most significant finding is that the most relevant character 4-grams encompass spaces and punctuation, which are ignored by design by the unigram representation.
 This highlights the type of characteristics learned by the attribution model, emphasizing its focus on writing patterns rather than semantic.
 Additionally, it reinforces the importance of using an explainability technique that is aligned with the target model representation.

 <figure>